 Thomas International - try it out today!

-DATS has recently partnered with Thomas International – a leading provider of personality and psychometric testing.
+DATS has partnered with Thomas International – a leading provider of personality and psychometric testing.
 Thomas’ psychometric tests have been subject to rigorous scientific testing to determine reliability and validity as psychological assessments.

 Using Thomas Job, DATS Recruitment can help you identify the behavioural requirements of any job function to support you, recruit the right people for the right job, identify development needs, restructure roles and redeploy talent.
 Learn more here.